lion-packages/files/README.md

 ```

 ### 9. REMOVE
-The `remove` function allows you to delete files.
+The `remove` function allows you to delete files
 ```php
 require_once 'vendor/autoload.php';